Johan Albert Rusche

 - Adolph Heinrich Christiaan (Ade) Rusche

-Growing up in the West and Central parts of the island of Java, the stronghold of the Dutch occupancy.
-Working at the Rusche Family businesses.
+Grew up in the former Dutch colony for 300 years called The Dutch East Indies , now known as Indonesia.
+He lived in Solo (Surakarta) in the West and Central part of the island of Java, the stronghold of the Dutch occupancy.
+He worked at the Rusche Family businesses.

 World War II